coderaiser/redrun/README.md

 ## How to use?

-Redrun could be used via command line, scripts section of `package.json` or programmaticly.
+Redrun could be used via the command line, the scripts section of `package.json` or in a script:

 ```js
 import redrun from 'redrun';